Why major in mathematics?

 - Undergraduates at OSU can pursue a Bachelors of Science in Mathematics or choose one of four specialized options within the degree program.
 Many of our mathematics majors are double majors, especially in other sciences or engineering.

-- The Department of Mathematics also offers minors in Mathematics and in Actuarial Science.
-The minor in Actuarial Science includes courses of interest in the Actuarial and Financial industries.
+- The Department of Mathematics also offers minors in Mathematics and Actuarial Science.

 We are happy to talk with you about our programs.
-If you have questions about the mathematics undergraduate degrees, including the recent revisions, please email a mathematics advisor at UndergradInfo@math.oregonstate.edu.
+If you have questions about the mathematics undergraduate degrees, please email a mathematics advisor at UndergradInfo@math.oregonstate.edu.

 Programmatic Outcomes for the Mathematics Major, Mathematics Minor and Actuarial Science Minor